snprim/ST558_project_1/README.md

 ![](README_files/figure-gfm/unnamed-chunk-17-2.png)<!-- -->

 Lastly, we look at a frequency plot of penalty minutes.
 The plot clearly shows that the distribution is right-skewed.
-20 teams have no penalty minutes, and a few teams have penalty minutes of more than 50,000.
+20 teams had no penalty minutes, and a few teams had penalty minutes of more than 50,000.

 ``` r
 # frequency plot for penalty minutes